UNIGIS-Salzburg/Opt_AppDev-R/README.md

 # UNIGIS Salzburg: Application Development - Scripting with R

-These learning materials will be offered  in the UNIGIS distance-learning study programs as part of a module that introduces into Application Development.
+These learning materials are designed for the UNIGIS distance-learning study programs as part of a module that introduces into Application Development.

 The contents of this module are based on [granolarr](https://sdesabbata.github.io/granolarr/), a *geogGRaphic dAta scieNce, reprOducibLe teAching resouRce in R* by Stefano De Sabbata, University of Leicester.